Picture Postcard Workflow: Overview and Comments

 Before and after versions compare

-Below shows the before and after versions of the example image.
+Figure 9 below shows the before (original) and after versions of the example image, where the final version is the result of a blend of figure 8 with a second run.
 The differences over single steps are not dramatic, but the comparison below shows the full effect of the workflow.

 Gerald Bakker, 1 Feb.
 2015